Hillside Festival 2023

 FYI: Wait times for the bus may be long at the end of the night due to limited space in the conservation area and the number of people at the festival.
 Please plan accordingly.

 Toronto shuttle bus

 The Hillside Toronto Shuttle bus is back!
-The Toronto shuttle to and from Hillside leaves the Dufferin Mall at 3 pm on Friday, July 22nd and leaves Hillside Festival camping (off the island, by Main Gate) on Monday, July 25th at 10:30 am sharp.
+The Toronto shuttle to and from Hillside leaves the Dufferin Mall at 3 pm on Friday, July 28th and leaves Hillside Festival camping (off the island, by Main Gate) on Monday, July 31st at 10:30 am sharp.
 Cost for the round trip is $35 plus HST.
 This is the only bus that takes you directly from Toronto (Dufferin Mall) to the Hillside Festival at Guelph Lake Island.
 All other buses from Toronto just take you to downtown Guelph.
 This one also takes you back to Toronto on Monday morning.
-What is more, this one has live music!
-Yes, John Muirhead will perform on the bus on the way back on Monday!
-John comes to us through our partnership with Music Declares Emergency, an excellent organization dedicated to climate action.

 Arriving by bicycle